Your application must be made up of:

 The local planning authority will not be able to process your application unless the mandatory supporting documentation has been provided.
 You can also attach any other relevant documentation which you think will help the local authority determine the application.

-Please note, online submission of supporting information may not always be possible because of its volume and variety.
-If this is the case, information can be submitted in hard copy (three copies plus the original) or electronically (e.g. CD, USB storage device), even if the application has been submitted via the Portal.
+Please note, online submission of supporting information may not always be possible because of the file size or type.
+If this is the case, you may be able to provide information in hard copy (three copies plus the original) or electronically* (e.g. CD, USB storage device), this can be done even if the application has been submitted via the Planning Portal.
 In these circumstances applicants will be notified of the validity of their application when the LPA is satisfied it’s received all the necessary information.

 There are two levels of mandatory documents, national and local.
 If you’re applying online, the service will tell you what mandatory documentation you need to provide and allows you to attach the relevant documents.
 If you are posting the application, at least three copies of the form and any supporting information, including plans, are required, although some planning authorities may ask for more.